tteigman/string2image/README.md

-# String comparison and classification with Word2Vec and CNNs
+# String comparison and classification with character embedding and deep learning

 This repository contains notebook demos on encoding strings as images using the Word2Vec model and performing predictions on those images using ML techniques.
 I recently came across a reasearch paper which takes a similar approach for detecting malware.
 We can probably apply some of the concepts they worked on to this problem space.
+Check out the notebooks/POC folder to see how this would work.

 https://www.intel.com/content/www/us/en/artificial-intelligence/documents/stamina-deep-learning-for-malware-protection-whitepaper.html